treeverse/lakeFS/docs/integrations/glue_metastore.md

 ### Cleanup

-User's can use additional hooks / actions to implement a cleanup strategy to delete the symlink in S3 and Glue Tables.
+Users can use additional hooks / actions to implement a custom cleanup logic to delete the symlink in S3 and Glue Tables.

 ```lua
 glue.delete_table(db, '<glue table name>')